 - Brown Sugar – sweetener of choice.
 Use whatever you have.

-- Salt – keeps the final product tender and enhances the flavor.
+- Salt – keeps the final product tender and enhances the flavor (I used sea salt, but any salt will work).

 - Applesauce – adds vitamins, minerals, fiber, and flavor.

-- Cocoa powder and chocolate – provides the chocolately taste and helps these oats taste like brownies.
+- Cocoa powder and chocolate – unsweetened cocoa powder provides the chocolately taste and helps these oats taste like brownies.

 To ensure you are purchasing high-quality cocoa at the supermarket, be sure to purchase a product that is labeled “natural” or “raw.”
 Additionally, choose one that has no added sugars by looking for the term “natural unsweetened” when shopping.